©2001-2023 Tuner Information Center. Permission is hereby

 Yamaha T-1060 (1981, $350, front, back) search eBay

 The silver-faced T-1060 appears to have been virtually identical to the T-70, and they shared the same service manual, but there were minor variations between the two tuners in Yamaha's published specs.
+All of the information in the T-70 writeup should apply as well to the T-70.
 The T-1060 usually sells for $25-60 on eBay.

 Yamaha TX-350 (1991, $200) search eBay